Guild of One-Name Studies

 Other MIMMACK military men include:

-Bernard Prentis Mimmack, who was cited for bravery in the US Civil War, fighting with the Union army at the Battle of Gettysburg, helping to defeat Lee’s Confederate army in 1863.
+BERNARD PRENTIS MIMMACK, who was cited for bravery in the US Civil War, fighting with the Union army at the Battle of Gettysburg, helping to defeat Lee’s Confederate army in 1863.
+Bernard's son Oliver Mimmack drowned in Nicaragua in 1899, on an expedition to survey a possible alternative route for a canal from the Atlantic to the Pacific (instead of Panama)

-Between them, these five and others appear to have accounted for a lot of Frenchmen, Americans, Russians and Germans.
+Between them, these six and others appear to have accounted for a lot of Frenchmen, Americans, Russians and Germans.

 By way of contrast, the only MIMMACK with a Wikipedia article at the moment is Leila Mimmack, from Leamington, Warwickshire, who is a promising young actress who has had a number of roles in TV soaps and mini-series.

-Outside Britain, the equivalent figures for MIMMACK are: USA about 90, NEW ZEALAND, about 10.
+Outside Britain, the equivalent figures for MIMMACK are: USA about 90, NEW ZEALAND, about 10; AUSTRALIA about 6, GERMANY 3, SOUTH AFRICA possibly 1.
 This translates into a world total for MIMMACK of about 200.

 Within the UK, the original concentration of MIMMACKS in the East Midlands is no longer evident, as the name-bearers are now scattered throughout the country, with one family in Jersey.